conduktor/conduktor-docs/docs/guides/reference/cli-reference.md

 ````

 There are 3 types of API Keys:

 - [Admin API Keys](#admin-api-key)
 - [Self-Service Application API Keys](#self-service-application-api-key)
 - [Short-lived User API Keys](#short-lived-user-api-keys)

-:::note
+:::info
-Use a Short-lived User API Key to bootstrap the first Admin Key
+Use a short-lived user API key to bootstrap the first admin key.
 :::

-#### Admin API Key
+#### Admin API key

 Admin API Keys grant the maximum permissions on Console.
 They are generated either from the UI or using the CLI.

 <Tabs>
 <TabItem  value="CLI" label="CLI">